Dixin/dixin.github.io/src/content/posts/installing-android-6-marshmallow-on-nexus-7.md

 published: 2015-10-22
 description: "I got a ) in 2013.
 In 2014 it was upgraded to , and then became way slower"
 image: ""
-tags: ["Hardware", "Nexus", "Android"]
+tags: ["Android", "Hardware", "Nexus"]
-category: "Hardware"
+category: "Android"
 draft: false
 lang: ""
 ---